Are you seeing the ‘Unable to establish secure connection error’ in WordPress?

 Cloud or VPS Server Connectivity Issue

-If you are on a cloud or VPS hosting, then it is possible that your server is unable to connect to WordPress.org due to some DNS issues.
+If you are on a cloud server or VPS hosting, then it is possible that your server is unable to connect to WordPress.org due to some DNS issues.

 In that case, you can point your server directly to WordPress.org servers.
 You will need to connect to your server using SSH.